jenkinsci/vectorcast-execution-plugin/README.md

     -   The reports are generated into the workspace and archived as part of the Jenkins job

+The user will be able to disable the use of Change Based Testing to perform a complete run of their VectorCAST Project.
+By default Change Based Testing is enabled, but this option can be disabled by unchecking the Use Change Based Testing box

+For users with Continuous Integration Licneses, you will be able to access those licenses by checking the Use Continuous Integration License checkbox.
+If you do not have Continuous Integration License, do not check this box as you will encounter licensing errors.

 Additionally, if a shared artifact directory is specified, VectorCAST/Manage will execute jobs independently, but have a central location for storing the build artifacts.
 This option can be used to accelerate testing by use